IgniteUI/igniteui-docfx/en/components/financialchart.md

 ---
 title: Financial Chart Component - Native Angular | Ignite UI for Angular
 _description: The Ignite UI for Angular Financial Chart component is easily configured to display financial data using a simple and intuitive API, as once the user binds the data, the chart offers multiple ways in which the data can then be visualized and interpreted.
-_keywords: Ignite UI for Angular, Angular, Native Angular Components Suite, Native Angular Controls, Native Angular Components, Native Angular Components Library, Angular Chart, Angular Chart Control, Angular Chart Example, Angular Grid Component, Angular Chart Component, Angular Financial Chart
+_keywords: Ignite UI for Angular, Angular, Native Angular Components Suite, Native Angular Controls, Native Angular Components, Native Angular Components Library, Angular Chart, Angular Chart Control, Angular Chart Example, Angular Chart Component, Angular Financial Chart
 ---

 ## Financial Chart

 The Financial Chart is a charting component that makes it easy to visualize financial data by using a simple and intuitive API.

 ### Demo